Aeryn-P/on-a-wing-and-a-prayer/README.md

 ## Project Results
 This is what deflection looks like on a wing of a plane (from the front of the plane).
 The blue represents what the wing looks like with deflection and the green represents the wing without deflection.
 ![Plane Wing with and without Deflection](images/Plane_Wing.png)

+This is the graph that is generated from our code.
+It represents the simplified version of the path of deflection with the X-axis representing the length of the wing and the Y-axis being the deflection of the wing.
 ![Deflection Graph](images/Graph_of_Deflection_Path.png)

 ## Overview